RuoyuHu/F1-Results/README.md

 ## Disclaimer

 I do not own any of the data displayed in the application, that's all obtained from Ergast Developer API as mentioned above.
+I do not own any of the photographs used in this application, all rights belong to their respective owners.

 I am a fan of F1 and produced this application for personal use so that I can view historic F1 race results.